jhpyle/docassemble/_docs/config.md

 `name`.
 If you want separate **docassemble** systems to share the same database, you can set a `table prefix`.

-If you are using [Docker] with [S3], [S3]-compatible object storage, or [Azure blob storage], and you omit the `host` or set it to `null`, then **docassemble** will automatically find the hostname of the central SQL server in cloud storage.

-The value of `backup` is only applicable if you are using [Docker] and the `host` is off-site.
-If `backup` is true (which is the default), then the SQL database will be backed up on a daily basis.
+The value of `backup` is only applicable if you are using the `jhpyle/docassemble` [Docker] image in a multi-server configuration and your SQL database is external.
+If `backup` is true (which is the default), then the SQL database will be backed up on a daily basis to the rolling backup.
 You will want to set it to `false` if backing up the SQL database could lead to the exhaustion of hard drive space.
+If you are using a managed SQL server that has its own backup feature, you will probably want to set `backup` to false.

 If you want to connect to a [PostgreSQL] server using an SSL certificate, you can use the `ssl mode`, `ssl cert`, `ssl key`, and/or